 The only thing a solar panel suppliers in Dubai hates more than an ACCC investigation is a customer who knows what they’re doing!
 With knowledge comes power, and if a rogue installer figures out that you know solar, their ability to rip you off is just sunk and they know it.
 So, not having some knowledge of solar panels is among the solar panels buying mistakes.

 Always, always, always verify information independently, whenever possible.
 There are numerous resources available to help you verify what solar sellers are telling you (Whirlpool forums are one of my favorite sources of such information).
 Still, if Google can’t help you, I will.
 Just email me here.

 5) Not knowing the right size system for you

 This is another one of the mistakes when buying solar panels and is easier to figure out because most reputable solar installers will sit you down and analyze your electricity usage before providing you with an estimate.

 They’ll ask you what your financial goals are and how much you’re willing to spend to achieve those goals because it’s not as simple as buying a size solar system that matches your energy usage.
 Installers will tell you what largest PV system size allowed for your home in your city.
 The biggest solar panels buying mistakes I see these days is that people’s systems are too small.

 6) Not going solar because you don’t get enough sunlight

 This could not be further from the truth!
 The efficiency of solar panels has gotten to the point where even if your panels are not facing north, you only lose 10-15% of your solar system output, which means your investment in the system is still worth it.

 Depending on what time of day you use your electricity, it may make more sense for your solar panels to face east or west (for morning or evening electricity-intensive habits, respectively).
 I go into more detail on this topic here.
 There you go!
 The top 6 solar panels buying mistakes.
-For more info, contact our solar equipment shop.
+For more info, contact our solar inverter supplier in uae.